thomasa88/NoComponentWarn/README.md

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
 Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.

+## Reporting Issues

+Please report any issues that you find on the [Issues](https://github.com/thomasa88/NoComponentWarn/issues) page.

+For better support, please include the steps you performed and the result.
+Also include copies of any error messages.

 ## Author

 This add-in is created by Thomas Axelsson.